 Scott Slater is co-chair of the firm’s Natural Resources Department.
 An experienced litigator, Scott's legal practice now emphasizes negotiation and strategic planning for clients seeking to secure new water supplies and assisting them in meeting their objectives for reliability and sustainability.
 Scott serves as special water counsel to investor-owned utilities, private equity groups, private corporations, special districts, cities and large landowners.

-Scott has nearly 30 years' experience representing clients in complex water matters, predominantly in the Western United States.
 He has conducted transactional counseling, negotiated and drafted proposed legislation, and represented clients in groundwater litigation and stream adjudication.
 He has also handled water resource and water quality cases before the California State Water Resources Control Board, the Public Utilities Commission and state and federal courts.